aurielfournier/Hendrix_2020/README.md

-# AOS19AK
+# Hendrix
-📖🐦 Lessons for R workshop at #AOS19AK
+📖🐦 Lessons for R workshop at Hendrix College